jmzeng/interpretable-potential-confounders/README.md

-# interpretable-potential-confounders
-Identifying interpretable potential confounders from clinical text
+# Uncovering interpretable potential confounders from clinical text

 This repository presents a simple pipeline that can be used to uncover potential interpretable confounders from clinical text.